moleculerjs/database/docs/README.md

 ```

 ------
-The other parameter examples are the same as [`find`](#find-find-entities) action.
+The other parameter examples are the same as for the [`find`](#find-find-entities) action.

 ## `create` Create an entity
 Create an entity.

 ### Parameters
-There are no any special parameters.
-All fields will be used for the entity after validation.
+There are no special parameters.
+All fields are used after validation for the entity.

 ### REST endpoint
 ```js